ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 ```  > usermod -aG docker $USER ```

-These steps may require root privlages and usermod requires logout and login to take effect.
+These steps may require root privileges and usermod requires logout and login to take effect.

 See https://docs.docker.com for more information.